softwareQinc/nvim-sq/README.md

 ### GUI

 If you prefer a GUI Neovim client, consider [Neovide](https://neovide.dev).
-On macOS, install it with
+Install it (on macOS) with

 ```shell
 brew install neovide